 Today’s visitor will be inspired by its many art and religious treasures, including the century-old statue of St. Anthony greeting visitors high above the main entrance, the soaring dome depicting the glory of heaven, the beautiful array of German and French stained glass windows, priceless mosaics, icons, paintings, reliquaries, and the true heart of the renovated basilica, the beautiful baldachino, and the Carrara marble altar.
 St. Anthony Cathedral Basilica celebrated its hundredth anniversary January 28, 2007.
 Visitors are welcome for guided tours during parish office hours.
 Download the tour brochure.

-Temple Emanuel was established in September 1895 and the current magnificent copper-domed building dedicated in 1923, a result of a collaboration of Rabbi Samuel Rosinger, architect Alfred Gottlieb, and artist Ze’ev Raban, their aim to revive Jewish identity in the art and design.
+Temple Emanuel was established in September 1895 and the current magnificent copper-domed building dedicated in 1923, was a result of a collaboration of Rabbi Samuel Rosinger, architect Alfred Gottlieb, and artist Ze’ev Raban, to revive Jewish identity in the art and design.